 Our Guide to Moving to France with Small Kids

-Last week we wrote about moving to France with babies and toddlers and this week’s subject, which is a natural follow-on is aimed at those of you who are seeking a new life in France and have primary school age kids.
+Last week we wrote about moving to France with babies and toddlers, and this week’s subject, a natural follow-up, is aimed at those of you seeking a new life in France and have primary school-age kids.

-In this article we’ll help demystify the primary school system in France and will speak about some of the extra-curricular stuff that goes on in this great country.
+In this article, we’ll help demystify the primary school system in France and discuss some of the extracurricular activities that take place in this great country.

 The Primary School System

-Most kids go to primary school in France when they’re six years old.
-In exceptional circumstances, kids that are deemed to be really bright (and at the moment that appears to be judged by their reading ability), might be recommended to go at age 5 and at the other end of the spectrum, it might be recommended that a 6 year old needs an extra year at the maternelle.
-That said, these circumstances are exceptional and the norm is age 6.
+Most kids in France start primary school at age 6.
+In exceptional circumstances, kids who are deemed to be really bright (and at the moment that appears to be judged by their reading ability), might be recommended to go at age 5 and at the other end of the spectrum, it might be recommended that a 6-year-old needs an extra year at the maternelle.
+That said, these circumstances are exceptional, and the norm is age 6.

 There are 5 classes in primary school in France.
 They are: CP, CE1, CE2, CM1 and CM2.
-CP stands for Cours préparatoire, the preparatory class; CE refers to cours élémentaire, elementary class and CM is cours moyen, the middle class.
-The two middle classes at primary school are really important because they are effectively the preparation and the foundation for the next educational level, collège, or middle school.
+CP stands for Cours préparatoire, the preparatory class; CE refers to cours élémentaire, elementary class; and CM is cours moyen, the middle class.
+The two middle classes at primary school are really important because they effectively prepare and lay the foundation for the next educational level, collège, or middle school.

-In most primary schools, kids are taught in good sized, but not over-crowded classes.
-While it’s hard to put an accurate figure on class sizes, big classes tends to be less of an issue in France than in the UK, particularly in the more rural areas which are popular with Brits.
+In most primary schools, kids are taught in good-sized, but not overcrowded classes.
+While it’s hard to put an accurate figure on class sizes, big classes tend to be less of an issue in France than in the UK, particularly in the more rural areas, which are popular with Brits.

-Primary school classes in France, like in the UK, are headed up by one teacher for most subjects, but another teacher will typically be involved for sport or languages.
-The relationship between teacher and pupil is typically really close at this stage and particularly in the smaller, rural schools, there’s a real sense of community.
+Primary school classes in France, like in the UK, are led by one teacher for most subjects, but another teacher will typically be involved in sport or languages.
+The relationship between teacher and pupil is typically really close at this stage, and particularly in the smaller, rural schools, there’s a real sense of community.
 When it comes to subject matter, the full range of subjects taught in the UK are covered, and kids are regularly tested and assessed in terms of performance.

 Extra Activities for Primary School Kids

-The school working week is typically four full days: Monday, Tuesday, Thursday and Friday, with a half day on a Wednesday, although certain districts may differ.
-As a result, pretty much across the whole of France, Wednesday afternoon is an afternoon off for primary school kids.
-In the UK, that would more than likely cause a child-care issue for most working parents, but France is really geared up to occupying kids as much, or as little as they want to be occupied on a Wednesday afternoon.
+The school working week is typically four full days: Monday, Tuesday, Thursday and Friday, with a half day on Wednesday, although this may vary by district.
+As a result, pretty much across France, Wednesday afternoon is a day off for primary school kids.
+In the UK, that would more than likely cause a childcare issue for most working parents, but France is really geared up to occupying kids as much, or as little as they want to be occupied on a Wednesday afternoon.

-In most rural villages, and in all towns and cities there’s what’s called Centres de Loisirs or Centres Aérés that are a bit like youth clubs for very young children.
-It’s also typical to find a whole host of sporting activities that are organised under the 1901 Association system in France.
-What this means is that in most locations, on a Wednesday afternoon, primary school kids can follow their passion for sport, or simply hang out with their mates in a safe and supervised atmosphere.
+In most rural villages and in all towns and cities, there are Centres de Loisirs, or Centres Aérés, which are a bit like youth clubs for very young children.
+It’s also typical to find a wide range of sporting activities organised under the 1901 Association system in France.
+What this means is that, in most locations, on a Wednesday afternoon, primary school kids can follow their passion for sport or simply hang out with their mates in a safe, supervised environment.

-The other good news for parents is, when it comes to the cost of these activities, once again, in relation to UK equivalents, they’re incredibly cheap.
-You can typically expect a year’s membership of, for example a basketball club (that trains twice a week and has matches on a Saturday) to be less than 100 euro per child.
+The other good news for parents is that, when it comes to the cost of these activities, they’re once again incredibly cheap compared to UK equivalents.
+You can typically expect a year’s membership for, for example, a basketball club (that trains twice a week and has matches on a Saturday) to be less than 100 euros per child.

 Thinking of Moving with Kids?